 I’ll look at a few scientific claims as well as general benefits.
 Though for the most part, the science on the benefits of saunas is very preliminary, and you probably shouldn’t be purchasing one for purported health benefits alone.

-It Can Help You to Relax
+A Sauna Bath Can Help You Relax

 The warmth and sweat-inducing temperatures from any a sauna work almost magically to help calm your body and release it from tension and stress.
 Your body will release endorphins which can also help to make you feel happier.